[With increasing civil unrest, yet again, this edited sermon from August 2017 seems fitting:]

 So I ask: does this story make any sense at all?
 What about Charlottesville?

 That there was unconscionable cruelty during the years of slavery is indisputable, or should be.
-And that there was legal racism enshrined in the Jim Crow laws for the next hundred years after the Civil War is also indisputable.
+And that there was legal racism for the next hundred years after the Civil War with the Jim Crow laws is also indisputable.

 To be honest, I don’t know what could ever possibly be done to erase or make up for that sort of injustice.
 Did taking down Confederate statues accomplish this?